Parks and Recreation: 303-450-8800

 Parks and Trails Maintenance: 303-280-7818

 If an organized team wants to play on a field regularly, the field needs to be reserved.
-Friendly drop-in games do not require a reservation.
+Intermittent or occasional drop-in games do not require a reservation.
 Call 303-450-8800 if you need to reserve a field.

 If the coyote is not showing aggressive tendencies, scare it away with loud noises or throw sticks or stones at it.
 It’s better for everyone if coyotes are afraid of humans.
 If a coyote is showing overly aggressive behavior or attacking you or a small pet, call 911 immediately.